 Alain Prost was indeed a potent and formidable adversary, not to be taken lightly.
 He had, after all, won two of the previous three World Championships and at that time had won more Grands Prix than anyone in history.
 Yet within another dozen tours, Senna was catching Prost rapidly, through traffic.
 On lap 27, as the duo attempted to lap Andrea de Cesaris, Satoru Nakajima and Maurício Gugelmin, Senna managed to force his way through as Prost was delayed by the Italian’s Rial.
 Commentator James Hunt famously called de Cesaris a “disgrace” for blocking Prost and publicly lambasted him during the BBC telecast for his driving.
 Senna then put in a succession of fast laps, breaking the track record and building a lead of more than three seconds.
 His 8th win of the year, by a margin of more than 13s, beat the F1 season record then held by Jim Clark and Prost, catapulting Senna to the 1st of his three World Championships.
 There was certainly no mistaking the elation that Senna felt as he crossed the line, punching the sky with both arms.
 Ayrton had pulled off the unimaginable with a stupefying performance.
 He won the Championship in the best possible fashion, beating the dominant driver of the day fair and square despite the huge obstacles that were thrown his way.
 After his victory at Estoril in 1985, Senna was given the nickname “Magic,” and at the Japanese Grand Prix in 1988 he proved how appropriate that nickname truly was.
 Classifications.

 Button somehow made it round to the pits in his stricken car.
 Jenson was soon back in the box again, however, for a drive-through penalty for speeding behind the Safety Car, by lap 40, he emerged from pit exit in 21st place out of 21, more than 100 seconds behind Vettel.
 At that point, you thought, Jenson was out of it, even if the race was only half over.
 He was dead last, indeed — except that the latest Safety Car (from his own incident) meant that in reality Button was only 16s behind Vettel’s RB7.
 This time McLaren fitted the English driver’s car with super-soft option tires, which on the now-drying track made all the difference.
 Button began to slaughter the opposition, gaining two seconds a lap on the leaders.
 With 16 laps remaining he caught Mark Webber and Michael Schumacher who were fighting for 2nd and 3rd.
 Button roared past the pair of them and into 2nd place with five laps left.
 Vettel was now only 3s ahead.
 It was suddenly clear that one of the most surprising comebacks ever witnessed in F1 was in the cards, and there was a palpable air of disbelief to the voice of the McLaren radio mechanic as he told Button the driver was in a position to win the GP, despite having pitted six times.
 After taking the checkered flag in unbelievably dramatic style — pressuring Vettel into his first serious mistake, an almost slow-motion, ugly-looking half-spin, in a season Vettel utterly dominated — a wild-eyed Jenson called the performance, his 10th career win, “the best race of my life.”
 “What a race.
 What a race,” Buttton screamed as he crossed the finish line to spark scenes of wild celebration in the McLaren garage and across a bedraggled Ile Notre Dame in general.
+Team principal Martin Witmarsh said simply “I think it was one of the best wins in the history of F1, let alone his.”
 Classifications.

 One of Clark’s rear tires had a cut and needed to be replaced.
 He lost an entire lap while having the wheel changed in the pits, and the Scotsman found himself a lap behind the leaders in 15th place out of 18 starters.
 Rejoining the race, Clark ripped back through the field, progressively lowering the circuit record and eventually equalling his pole time of 1m 28.5s.
 Clark pushed his Lotus 49/3 to the edge, squaring up to pass the third-placed Surtees when Hill went out on lap 59 with an engine failure.
 Clark thus moved into 2nd and gradually caught Brabham and took the lead — having made up a complete lap.
 But it was not yet over, and with two broken Ford-Cosworth V8 engines already in the pits, Lotus team boss Colin Chapman had his fingers crossed.
 On the final lap, the three cars of Clark, Brabham and Surtees went into the awesome Curva Grande one behind the other when suddenly Clark’s engine cut out, which caused the car to twitch sideways.
 This forced Surtees and Brabham to do a lightning quick dodge round the Lotus, demonstrating why Grand Prix drivers are supremely skilled.
 On the final lap, the Cosworth strained for a last few drops of gasoline.
 Clark pummeled his red steering wheel in frustration as the low-slung, green and yellow Lotus coasted slowly toward the finish line.
 He was ahead of Brabham and John Surtees starting the lap, but the car had not been filled with enough fuel for such a performance.
 When the tumult and the shouting died down, which was nearly two hours later, the Lotus mechanics found that there still had been 11 liters left the fuel tanks in Clark’s Lotus, so he had not run out of fuel, rather the pumps had failed to pick up the last drops.
 After all was said and done, there had been a total of 12 lead changes in the race.
 Just as it is rare for one to see that many lead changes during a race today, it was a remarkably competitive race even then.
 Surtees won, which proved to be Honda’s first and last victory under the 3.0 liter engine formula used in F1 starting in 1966.
 Jim Clark’s car gently rolled past the line shortly thereafter, just a bit short of what could have been the greatest victory of his career.
 A truely astonishing performance not seen since the days of Nuvolari, Fangio or Moss.
 Classifications.